reformed-christian/dart_westminster_standards/README.md

 ### Clause
 - `text`: The specific clause or phrase
 - `proofTexts`: List of ProofText objects that support this clause
+- `footnoteNum`: Footnote number (int?) - identifies which part of the answer this clause supports (catechisms only)

 ### ProofText
 - `reference`: Scripture reference (e.g., "John 3:16")